the-drunk-coder/megra-doc/docs/tutorial/organizing-sound.md

 For that end, you need graphviz (https://graphviz.org/) installed! (more later as we go)

 Let's look at some generators now.
-For a complete list, see the 'Sequence Generator' section in the function reference below.
+For a complete list, see the 'Sequence Generator' section in the 'Function Reference' section below.
 As already mentioned, each generator needs an identifier.
 This is so that we can adress them for visualization, and keep their state over the various executions.

 ## The Nucleus Generator